-Structural and lithologic planar features are classified, fitted interactively with sinusoidal traces, and the true orientation is calculated all within the computer program.
+Structural and lithologic planar features are classified and fitted interactively with sinusoidal traces, and the true orientation is calculated using analysis software.
 The classified fractures and other planar features and their orientation commonly are displayed on tadpole and stereo plots.
-Tadpole plots (fig. 11) provide a depth-dependent display of fracture orientation that can be readily compared with other conventional geophysical logs.
-Stereo plots (fig. 12) provide a means for the graphical display of the distribution of fracture orientation for a borehole, selected depth intervals, or multiple boreholes.
-Additional information on the analysis of fracture-orientation data from boreholes and approaches for correcting for bias is presented in Martel (1999).
+Tadpole plots (Fig. 12) provide a depth-dependent display of fracture orientation that can be readily compared with other conventional geophysical logs.
+Stereo plots (Fig. 13) provide a means for the graphical display of the distribution of fracture orientation for a borehole, selected depth intervals, or multiple boreholes.
+Additional information on the analysis of fracture-orientation data from boreholes and approaches for correcting for bias is presented by Martel (1999).